diwashrestha/diwashrestha/content/posts/TidyTuesday_VideoGame.md

 featuredImagePreview: /images/tidytuesday/preview.png
 ---

-In this post, I will analyse the #Tidytuesday Dataset about a video game from the Steam store.
+In this post, I will analyse the [Tidytuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30) Dataset about a video game from the [Steam](https://store.steampowered.com/) store using R and [Rstudio](https://rstudio.com/).

 ### Load the packages